Kinjarapu Atchannaidu

 Kinjarapu Atchannaidu is an Indian politician from Andhra Pradesh.
 He is serving as the Member of the Legislative Assembly (MLA) representing the Tekkali constituency from the Telugu Desam Party (TDP) since 2014.
-He is the chief of TDP for the state of Andhra Pradesh since October 2020.
+He is the chief of TDP for the state of Andhra Pradesh from 2020 till 2024.

-Political career
+He is currently serving as the cabinet minister in the Government of Andhra Pradesh.